Gibraltar is in the unique position of being an EU finance centre with a competitive tax regime. In Gibraltar there is NO:

 There is, of course, the added advantage of no VAT, no capital gains tax and no tax on investment income.

-An approved fund is exempted from tax by the Commissioner of Income Tax under Rule 3(17) of the Income Tax (Allowances, Deductions and Exemptions) Rules 1992.
-This includes an exemption from investment and derivative premiums, interest income, income from trading securities, financial instruments and property of any class, including real property and capital gains achieved from the trading of any of these.
+Investment funds are exempt from tax under Rule 3(17) of the Income Tax (Allowances, Deductions and Exemptions) Rules.
+This includes an exemption from investment and derivative premiums, interest income, securities trading income, financial instruments and property of any class, including real property and capital gains achieved from the trading of any of these.
+In addition, funds will not be subject to tax if their income does not accrue in and does not derive from Gibraltar.

 Apart from transactions involving real estate in Gibraltar, there is no stamp duty.
 Significantly, there is no stamp duty on the transfer of shares in any Gibraltar company or fund.